Skip to main content

 Bridge vs Cerulion

 Bridge approaches run your code in ROS2’s runtime, then copy data across a bridge into another system — two runtimes, bridge overhead, lowest-common-denominator performance.
-Cerulion runs your ROS node code directly in its own runtime.
-Same API, faster backend.
+Cerulion runs your ported node code in its own runtime.
+Same API, no bridge tax.

 Code Comparison